moxiegirl/docker/docs/userguide/networking/binding.md

 ...
 ```

 But if you want containers to accept incoming connections, you will need to provide special options when invoking `docker run`.
-These options are covered in more detail in the [Docker User Guide](dockerlinks.md) page.
 There are two approaches.

 First, you can supply `-P` or `--publish-all=true|false` to `docker run` which is a blanket operation that identifies every port with an `EXPOSE` line in the image's `Dockerfile` or `--expose <port>` commandline flag and maps it to a host port somewhere within an _ephemeral port range_.
 The `docker port` command then needs to be used to inspect created mapping.
 The _ephemeral port range_ is configured by `/proc/sys/net/ipv4/ip_local_port_range` kernel parameter, typically ranging from 32768 to 61000.